#ST PATRICK’S DAY: A time to celebrate

 It’s that time of the year again.
 No, not that time, that’s in May.
 If you’re Irish, then this is the day for you.
 Much of the world goes a little bit green – in more ways than one.
 So here at EI we’re going to celebrate too.

 First is a shameless plug.
-Brooke will be singing in the 2022 Eurovision Song Contest in May.
-So what better way to start than her song, That’s rich.
+Wild Youth will be singing in the 202 Eurovision Song Contest in May.
+So what better way to start than their song, We are one.

 Of course, the Irish have not just sung in the Eurovision Song Contest for Ireland, but have occasionally infiltrated other countries too.
 Back in 2001, Lithuania sent the trio Skamp to Copenhagen.
 One third of this act was Erica Jennings.
 Here they are with You got style.